 Next: This actress was asked to strip down for an audition.

-While talking about her new lead role in GLOW, a Netflix series about female performers in the ‘80s, Alison Brie and her costars discussed the difference between auditions today versus those they depicted on screen.
+While talking about her lead role in GLOW, a Netflix series about female performers in the ‘80s, Alison Brie and her costars discussed the difference between auditions today versus those they depicted on screen.
 “It has not changed that much,” said Brie.
 “The audition process has not changed that much.”

 Brie herself talked about her own experience auditioning for the TV show Entourage, where she was told to dress in a bikini and asked, “Okay, can you take your top off now?”
 Later, Brie clarified via Twitter that she wasn’t actually asked to go topless, but the sentiment remains.